d03n3rfr1tz3/hass-divoom/README.md

 additional dongle.
 As long as it supports a classic Bluetooth connection via RFCOMM, you are good to go.
 When in doubt, just try it or have a look at the following part of the Home Assistant documentation: https://www.home-assistant.io/integrations/bluetooth/

+If your host has more than one Bluetooth adapter, set the optional `adapter` option to the MAC address of the one you paired with.
+Otherwise the system picks one for you, which might not be the paired one. `bluetoothctl list` shows you the adapters of your host with their MAC addresses.

 #### Bluetooth Pairing
 As described above, you need to pair your Divoom device at least once to your Home Assistant device.
 After the pairing is done, this component can connect to your Divoom device anytime it's needed, even after restarting your Home Assistant.
 You have multiple possibilities to pair your